yunhwanchoi/SQL-Analysis-E-Commerce-Database/README.md

 - It seems that often times refund rates for each product moves closely together for the most part, which is interesting.
 When refund rates collectively increase/decrease for all products may reflect an increase/decrease in the manufacturing/packaging quality for all products for that time period.
 - Overall, product 3 seems to be refunded the most, then product 1, product 2, and product 4.
 There is a very high spike of refunds only in product 1 around the summer of 2014 but this seems to be taken care of as the refund rates dramatically lowered after a certain point.
 - **The refund rates for product 3 hovers around 4% to 8%, which is concerning and definitely worth looking into, by both inspecting the quality of the product and incorporating feedback from customer reviews.**

-# IV.
-Conclusion<a class="anchor" id="4"></a>

-To summarize some of the insights gained about the mock business after querying the database, as well as recommendations for the business:

-**Channel-Level Performance**
-- Majority of traffic comes from paid marketing channels for gsearch, specifically for nonbrand gsearch campaigns.
-Nonbrand channels seem to be more susceptible to seasonality, especially during the holiday season at the end of the year. **Increase bidding for nonbrand campaigns during the holiday season.**

-- Proportion of unpaid traffic for bsearch channels is slightly (but consistently) greater than gsearch channels. **Consider bidding up bsearch marketing campaigns, or conduct some sort of A/B Testing to see how the bsearch traffic responds to marketing changes and if the proportion of unpaid bsearch traffic changes at all.
-This will help understand how the ad campaign is influencing bsearch's traffic.**

-- The period after 2013 Q2 saw dramatic changes in traffic and conversion rates for the website sessions.
-I hypothesized that marketing campaigns were significantly bidded up at this point.
-When bidding up marketing
-    - Paid traffic for a commonly used search engine is increased at a more dramatic scale
-    - Proportion of unpaid traffic (organic search/direct type in) is increased, specifically for lesser used search engines such as bsearch
-    - Conversion rate improves relatively greater for customers coming through brand targetted marketing campaigns

-**Page-Level Performance**

-- The clickthrough rate for the lander page is little over half. **There may be opportunities to improve the landing page performance by making the design or structure a more accessible or appealing for the user.**

--  The clickthrough rate for the billing page is relatively lower and is the most important page to optimize clickthrough rate from. **It is worth examining if there are improvements that could be made on the billing page to encourage more orders.**

-- The bounce rate for the most recently implemented `/lander-5` has the lowest bounce rate compared to previously tested lander pages. **If possible, examine the changes made for `/lander-5` to inform further improvements on the lander page.**

-- The order rate for the most recently implemented `/billing-2` has a higher order rate compared to the previously tested billing page. **If possible, examine the changes made for `/billing-2` to inform further improvements on the billing page.**

-**Product-Level Performance**

-- **Investigate the collective drop in the volume of sales from 2015 Q1.**

-- Product 4 is the most cross-sold item and is rarely bought as a primary product. **Continue marketing Product 4 as an add-on items to other products, especially for cases where users chose product 1 as the primary product.**

-- The refund rates for product 3 is consistently the highest compared to all other products, hovering around 4% to 8%. **Look into product 3 by inspecting the quality of the product and incorporating feedback from customer reviews.**